keeganasmith2003/CSCE-606-group8-Project3/README.md

 - Click "New Ticket" or the "Create Ticket" button on the dashboard.
 - Fill in required fields: title, description, priority, and any metadata your deployment requires (e.g., project or category).
-- Optionally attach files using the Attachments control; ActiveStorage will handle uploads.
-- Choose whether the ticket is public or internal (if that option is shown to you).
-Requesters normally create public tickets; internal-only visibility is typically reserved for staff/agents.
 - Submit the form — the ticket will appear in the Tickets list.

 4. Viewing and commenting